samyzaf/ezsettings/README.md

 # ezsettings
 * Simplest settings manager class.
-* Look a tests.py for simple usage examples.
+* Look at the file "tests.py" for simple usage examples.